Mythguess

 What is Mythguess?+

 Mythguess is a free daily guessing game where you identify a character from Hindu mythology using progressive clues.
-Each day everyone gets the same puzzle, drawn from a 150-character pool spanning the Ramayana, Mahabharata, the major Puranas, the Vedas, and select historical saints and philosophers.
+Each day everyone gets the same puzzle, drawn from a 250-character pool spanning the Ramayana, Mahabharata, the major Puranas, the Vedas, the Shakta Tantric tradition (Mahavidyas and Matrikas), and select historical saints and philosophers.
 Play in your browser, no signup needed.

 How do I play?+